mikaello/norwegian-national-id-validator/README.md

 ### `validateNorwegianIdNumber(value: string): bool`

-This method validates if the given value is a valid Norwegian national identity number.
+This function validates if the given value is a valid Norwegian national identity number.

 ### `possibleAgeOfPersonWithIdNumber(value: string): string | undefined`

-This method returns a list with all the possible ages that a person with an ID equal to the given value can have.
+This functions returns a list with all the possible ages that a person with an ID equal to the given value can have.

 Returns `undefined` when birth date could not be determined (e.g. for _FH-numbers_ and invalid ID-numbers).

 ## Example

-Javascript:
+### Javascript:

 ```js
 import {